diogodma80/library-app-react-spring/README.md

-# Library App develope with React and Spring Boot
+# Library App developed with React and Spring Boot

 ---